Hallelujah78/klingon-ipsum/README.md

 Created with CRA and migrated to Vite.

 Klingon Ipsum is a simple React project to create random paragraphs of Klingon text.
 Each sentence is of random length, between 5 and 16 words long.
 Each paragraph is of random length, between 5 and 7 sentences in length.
 Paragraphs of less than 2 sentences are appended to the previous paragraph.
 Inspired by Hipster Ipsum.
+Now has a progress bar which is useful if generating a large number of paragraphs, e.g. 5 million-plus words.

+## To Do

+- add pagination
+  - will address lag caused when rerendering large numbers of paragraphs as we type into the input box

 ## Next Commit

-Updated eslint config and vite.config.js so eslint is working with React.

 ## 6/11/23

 - Updated eslint config and vite.config.js so eslint is working with React
+- Updated App.jsx, removed various 'progress' states.
+Progress.jsx component is rendered based on new boolean state variable 'updateProgress'.
+- Text displayed for the Progress component is passed as a prop.
+- added styles for Progress.jsx.
+- Added Loading and Error logic to App.jsx to render the respective components.
+- Deleted unused code from utils.js.
+- Added styled components to Error, Loading and Progress for basic styling.

 ## Changes 5/11/23